2alheure/my_vue_modal/README.md

 # Vue.js Modal
 A simple Modal component for Vue.js.
+This component is compatible with Vue 3.

 - [Vue.js Modal](#vuejs-modal)
   - [Installation](#installation)